SnappiBrawn/ghatstays/site_collections/_stays/estate-cottages.md

 ---
 layout: location
 keywords: homestays
-title: A Shaped Cottage
+title: Estate Cottages
-cover_image: "/properties/A Shaped Cottage/1.webp"
+cover_image: "/properties/Estate Cottages/1.webp"
-images_src: A Shaped Cottage
+images_src: Estate Cottages
 price: ₹1,799
 area: Chikmagalur
 rating: 5
 description: Seeking a unique escape in Coorg?
-Look no further than A-Frame Coorg!
+Look no further than Estate Cottages!
 Reviewers rave about these eco-friendly cottages nestled in the verdant hills.
 The A-frame design seamlessly blends with the environment, while the spacious living areas offer a haven for relaxation after a day of exploration.
 Breathtaking views grace the balconies, perfect for unwinding with a good book or simply soaking in the fresh mountain air.
-A-Frame Coorg promises a tranquil escape in the heart of Coorg.
+Estate Cottages promises a tranquil escape in the heart of Coorg.
 district: Chikmagalur
 total-occupancy: 10
 rooms: 3